 So let's be honest, when you put a book or a creative work out into the world, you're opening yourself up to criticism, and that's just how it goes.
 Obviously you hope the feedback is good, but maybe it won't be, maybe some number of readers / viewers will hate your work, and will let you know how they feel.

 So, when I click on a new book review, there is always some trepidation and nervousness.
 I guess I steel myself in advance to begin reading a negative review.
 When, after a few words (maybe you see the 4 out of 5 or possibly 5 out of 5 rating at the top), you realize it will be a positive review, you breathe a sigh of relief right away, and then you continue to read the review and see what the person said about your book.
 And sometimes... you are blown away.
 This review from the Historical Fiction Company blew me away.
 Thank you so so so much folks, that was insanely flattering.
 Thank you.
 Five stars, and your Highly Recommended award as well.
 Sincerely, thank you so much.
 I had sent Close Your Eyes to them as an entry into their historical fiction contest.
 They don't announce winners until December, so I won't know how I did in their contest for a while, but wow, what a wonderful review :) Otherwise, it's autumn in Ontario.
 I haven't been able to get out cycling in the early mornings, and capturing amazing sunrises, recently, but here are a couple photos from walks with one of my daughters on the local trails.
-Happy Friday world :)
+Happy Friday world :) I had hoped my daughter and I would go down, and we'd sell 20 to 40 books.
+I really had no idea what to expect - it was my first time setting up a booth to sell my books at a book fest, so I had a LOT of copies printed, thinking it'd be worse to run out prematurely, as opposed to return home with an excess of copies.

 BUT - we sold... (drumroll)...
 5 books.
 Sigh.
 The painted rocks that I'd done and took with us didn't really seem to help very much.
 What we really needed was better (i.e. professionally designed and printed) signage.
 The other booths had real signage - and were also more genre based (horror / fantasy / sci fi etc).
 I suppose that if you're a fantasy fan, and you walk by a guy's booth who is a fantasy writer, you might stop to browse even if you've never heard of the guy.
 I don't think that's as true for a booth (our booth) that isn't flaunting a certain genre at you.
 "Hi!
 Come and browse our hard to describe literature books!
 Festival is a coming of age novel, but Close Your Eyes?
 God knows what Close Your Eyes is!" :) Oh well.
 I learned a few lessons, and my daughter and I are undaunted, and agreed we would try again at another book fest and try to do better next time.
 Plus, it was nice to work side by side with my daughter all day.
 I truly enjoyed that :) Other news!
 I am continuing to try and put my book (Close Your Eyes) into the hands of book reviewers, and with few exceptions, when people read the book, they enjoy it.
 Some recent reviews: Crossing the Pond / 4 out of 5 stars.
 And Stefan was intrigued enough by the book that he requested that we do an interview as well - thank you so much Stefan!
 OpenMyPages / 4 out of 5 stars.
 "Equally hopefully and heartbreaking".
 The book continues to be on Netgalley incidentally, if any of you want to access it via that site.